cdterry87/webdev-resources-guides-and-more/vscode/README.md

 ### JavaScript

-- Prettier
+- Prettier (for code formatting)
-- ESLint
+- ESLint (helpswith finding errors in code)
+- ES7+ React/Redux/React-Native snippets
+- Vetur (adds Vue tooling)
+- Vue VSCode Snippetes - (for Vue snippets)

 ### CSS

-Tailwind CSS Intellisense
+Tailwind CSS Intellisense (helps with Tailwind autocomplete)

 ### Tools

-- GitLens
+- GitLens (For viewing detailed git commits inline)
-- Github Copilot
+- Github Copilot (For AI Assistance in Code)
-- WSL (For Windows Users Only)
+- WSL (For Windows Users Using WSL As A Dev Environment)
-- Docker
+- Docker (For anyone using Docker as a Dev Environment)

 ### Themes

-- Black Ocean
+- Black Ocean (the primary theme I use; blue and green on a dark background)
-- Material Icon
+- Material Icon Theme (changes the icons of your project in VSCode)
-- Rainglow - Dayle Rees (If you want multiple themes to choose from)
+- Rainglow - Dayle Rees (for multiple nice themes to choose from)